CelsusSound AV receivers Best Home Theater Receiver Under $500

 This 4k receiver works with nine amplification channels, seven of which are made on discrete elements and deliver 160 watts of power per channel.
 This is a bit more than the younger 393 model.
 There is also an opportunity to sound a second room or make a bi-amping connection of the front speakers, and the receiver will work in a 5.2 configuration.

-Onkyo TX-SR494 back
+Onkyo TX-SR494 specifications

 The audio circuit works on the AKM chip with up to 32 bits/384kHz resolution; two technologies are used for auto-calibration – AccuEQ and Accu Reflex.
 The latter is designed to optimize object-oriented Dolby Atmos sound.
 It also removes the phase shift that can occur due to the difference between direct and reflected sound waves, improves 3-D sound localization in the vertical plane, and gives a greater sense of overhead space.